The 45th Cleveland International Film Festival, which will take place April 7-20, 2021, will be held online in its entirety.

 Applicants whose works have been selected for inclusion in CIFF45 (“Participants”) will be announced by CIFF no later than March 5, 2021.
 Written feedback from CIFF’s screening team will be provided upon request to Participants after the Festival’s conclusion, but only to those Participants whose submission fees have been paid.

-Participants’ films must be available for theatrical exhibition at CIFF45 as a DCP or another CIFF-approved digital file.
-35MM, BLU-RAY, AND DVD ARE NOT ACCEPTABLE FORMATS FOR CIFF45 EXHIBITION.
+Participants’ films must be available for secure online streaming at CIFF45 as a .mp4 or another CIFF-approved digital file.
+DCP, 35MM, BLU-RAY, AND DVD ARE NOT ACCEPTABLE FORMATS FOR CIFF45 EXHIBITION.

 Participants must upload all exhibition files electronically to CIFF’s secure-storage platform, powered by CineSend.
 CIFF will not accept any exhibition files for CIFF45 that are submitted on a hard drive.
 If you are a Participant and you upload your exhibition file to CineSend, then you are a user of CineSend and agree to be bound by the CineSend Terms and Conditions (“CineSend Terms and Conditions”).
 If any provisions of these Filmmaker Terms and Conditions conflict with the CinseSend Terms and Conditions, then these Filmmaker Terms and Conditions will control.